Naomi Patz (Playwright)

 Some notable Jewish projects include curating the 2009 Festival of Jewish Theater and Ideas and running the concurrent Jewish Theater Conference for The Association for Jewish Theater.
 He is also the creator and co-director of Cabaret in Captivity, songs and sketches from Terezín, performed at Pangea Cabaret, The Center for Jewish History, the Czech Embassy in Washington, DC, the York Theatre, and Goodenough College in London.
 He has also written many plays on Jewish themes, from his take on the golem legend, Golem Stories, to his current work on The Exagoge, an opera-theater piece adapted from the 2nd Century CE Greek tragedy about Exodus by Ezekiel the Tragedian.

 Other notable projects have been The Václav Havel Festival, a festival of all of Havel’s work, which he curated in 2006 with Havel in attendance, performed at The New Ohio, The Brick Theatre, and Columbia University.
-A production of The Marriage of Alice B. Toklas by Gertrude Stein, which played at HERE Theatre in New York in 2017 and received a Critic’s Pick by the co-chief Critic of The New York Times, will be mounted in London in May 2020.
+A production of The Marriage of Alice B. Toklas by Gertrude Stein, which played at HERE Theatre in New York in 2017 and received a Critic’s Pick by the co-chief Critic of The New York Times, was mounted Off-West End at the Jermyn Street Theatre in London in 2022.
 The Pig, or Václav Havel’s Hunt for a Pig, adapted from the work by Václav Havel and Vladimír Morávek, performed at 3 Legged Dog in 2015, was also a New York Times Critics Pick (as well as in The Village Voice); and The God Projekt, which played at La MaMa Theatre in 2016 and was a Critic’s Pick for Time Out New York.

 The New York Times has called his work “exquisitely ingenious,” “dramatically shrewd,” and “almost unbearably funny”; Time Out has called it “challenging, thought-provoking,” “mesmerizing,” and “startlingly intense”; and The Village Voice has called it “hilarious, provocative,” and “Inspired absurdist comedy.”
 He has received a Sloan Grant, SEED Magazine’s Revolutionary Mind Award, The NY Innovative Theater Award for Best Performance Art Production of the Year, NYTheater.com’s Person of the Year Award and placement in their Indie Theater Hall of Fame.
 He has a BA in Writing from Johns Hopkins and an MA in Opera Making (with Distinction) from The Guildhall School of Music and Drama.